Heading Back to Crown Princess at Princess Cays, Bahamas

 While the differences are not major in anyway, they may impact your decision on which cruise line to sail with.

-One thing is certain, I enjoyed my first ever Princess Cruises' sailing and have enjoyed the five (5) Carnival cruises that my family has taken.
+One thing is certain, I enjoyed my first ever Princess Cruises' sailing and have enjoyed the six (6) Carnival cruises that my family has taken.

 Let's look at the differences:

-I had heard before my cruise last year that Princess Cruises attracts a more "mature" group of travelers.
+Before my cruise, I had heard that Princess Cruises attracts a more "mature" group of travelers.
 This was evident from the moment we arrived onboard the Crown Princess.
 Granted, the cruise was during the Thanksgiving week when most children are in school.

 However, I spoke with someone onboard who was doing the second leg of a fourteen day cruise and he said the week before was the same.